Skip to main content

 “One of the easiest ways to harm your business is through the contracts you are or are not signing.” – Kunbi Odubogun

 Contracts are vitally important because they protect your business on all fronts.
-During this section of the virtual session, Kunbi talked a lot about how signing or distributing weak contracts can leave businesses vulnerable to lawsuits, or worse.
-So, to mitigate any negative impact of their businesses, Kunbi suggested that pros sit down with an attorney and draft strong, legally binding documents, such as:
+During this section of the virtual session, Kunbi talked a lot about how signing or distributing weak contracts can leave businesses vulnerable to lawsuits or worse.
+So, to mitigate any negative impact of their companies, Kunbi suggested that pros sit down with an attorney and draft strong, legally binding documents, such as:

-Additionally, Kunbi urged pros to make sure that they understand the terms and conditions that are included in their contracts so they can explain them to their clients.
+Additionally, Kunbi urged pros to ensure they understand the terms and conditions in their contracts so they can explain them to their clients.
 That way, they’ll be able to point to specific agreements and legalese if ever a situation arises.

 There were so many more insights in this virtual conversation, so be sure to check out 5 Costly Legal Mistakes That Wedding Pros Make to get them all!